liangyuxin/gitKyon-sezemi-2014-readable-code-1/memo (2).md

 4.
 To add functions, I did not modify the while loop which has original algorithm; in order to keep expansibility.

+5.
+For README format, I followed the original format.